 When a Norstar/BST extension which has Call Line Identifier (CLID) active receives a redirected call due to NCD, the user will see the DN for the Calling Number.
-This is followed by a ">" and the redirecting number.
+This is followed by an arrow icon (>) and the redirecting number.
 This is displayed for as long as the call is active (alerting or answered) at that telephone.